Celestial globe: 13th century

-17th Century
+17th century

-A 17th century celestial globe was made by Diya’ ad-din Muhammad in Lahore, 1668 (now in Pakistan).
+A 17th-century celestial globe was made by Diya' ad-din Muhammad in Lahore, 1668 (now in Pakistan).
 It is now housed at the National Museum of Scotland.
 It is encircled by a meridian ring and a horizon ring.
 The latitude angle of 32° indicates that the globe was made in the Lahore workshop.
-This specific 'workshop claims 21 signed globes—the largest number from a single shop’ making this globe a good example of Celestial Globe production at its peak.
+This specific "workshop claims 21 signed globes—the largest number from a single shop" making this globe a good example of celestial globe production at its peak.
 The globe itself has been manufactured in one piece, so as to be seamless.
-This complicated process was, if not invented, then certainly perfected, in the Lahore workshop Diya’ ad-din Muhammad worked in.

 There are grooves which encircle the surface of the globe that create 12 sections of 30° which pass through the ecliptic poles.
-While they are no longer used in astronomy today, they are called “ecliptic latitude circles” and help astronomers of the Arabic and Greek worlds find the co-ordinates of a particular star.
+While they are no longer used in astronomy today, they are called "ecliptic latitude circles" and help astronomers of the Arabic and Greek worlds find the co-ordinates of a particular star.
 Each of the 12 sections corresponds to a house in the zodiac.